Disney Magical Moments is Orchard Road’s first branded Christmas Light-Up. The first-ever in the 35-year history of the year-end celebration.

 Coming back to Disney Magical Moments, as is already well-known, this is the first time the annual Orchard Road Christmas Light-Up is branded, or should I say, themed around a specific identity.

-A Christmas Themed Around Mickey Mouse and Gang
+Disney Magical Moments: A Singapore Christmas Themed Around Mickey Mouse and Gang

 As usual, I started my evening at the Orchard Road, Scotts Road junction.
-I began at around 6.45 pm, and took about an hour to reach the end of Disney Magical Moments i.e. Plaza Singapura.
+I began at around 6.45 pm, and took about an hour to reach the end of the decorated stretch i.e. Plaza Singapura.

 Maybe my expectations were too high.
 While the decorations and lights weren’t unattractive, I thought Disney Magical Moments was rather sparse and dry.